Gary Dean - Posts

 – From a Western perspective

 The past two decades or so has witnessed the increasing dominance of neoliberal perspectives within international political, social and economic thinking.
 This has particularly been the case since the end of the Cold War, which seems to have triggered a decline of alternative social and economic perspectives.
 The fall of the Soviet Union was viewed as the triumph of individualist market systems over collectivist state-managed systems of economic organisation, at the same time sweeping away all alternative perspectives which may have lain somewhere in between these polarities.
 An equally triumphalist neoliberal tenor was also to be heard at the outset of the East Asian economic crisis.
 Once again, the superiority of individualism and 'free markets' were proclaimed over the perceived deficiencies of Asian cultural collectivism and state-assisted economic development.
-Sta
+State partic

 …Indonesia's Economic Development